A ventouse (vacuum cup) delivery is a type of assisted vaginal birth.

 Kiwi device

-The kiwi device is the most common type of ventouse that does not use a suction machine.
+The Kiwi device is the most common type of ventouse used in Ireland.
+It does not use a suction machine.

 The cup is attached to a hand-held pump.
-The obstetrician creates the suction using this pump.
+The doctor creates the suction using this pump.

 What happens during a ventouse delivery

 During a contraction, you are normally asked to push.
-The obstetrician gently pulls on the ventouse to help birth your baby.
+The doctor gently pulls on the ventouse to help birth your baby.
 It usually takes a few pulls for your baby to be born.

 When your baby’s head passes through the birth canal, the suction gets released.
 The ventouse is then removed from your baby.